fpgadeveloper/rpi-camera-fmc/README.md

 ### The TODO list

 * Develop PYNQ support
+* Add a standalone application
+* Add support for some Versal boards
+* Add VCU example scripts
 * Get a Genesys-ZU board and test the design on hardware.
 * Software support for more cameras (this will be an ongoing task due to the number of cameras available).